lukecav/awesome-kubernetes/README.md

 * [Prometheus Pushgateway](https://github.com/prometheus/pushgateway) - The Prometheus Pushgateway exists to allow ephemeral and batch jobs to expose their metrics to Prometheus.
 Since these kinds of jobs may not exist long enough to be scraped, they can instead push their metrics to a Pushgateway.
 * [Fluent Plugin Prometheus](https://github.com/kazegusuri/fluent-plugin-prometheus) - A fluent plugin that instruments metrics from records and exposes them via web interface.
 Intended to be used together with a Prometheus server.
 * [Prometheus Client library written in PHP](https://github.com/Jimdo/prometheus_client_php) - This library uses Redis or APCu to do the client side aggregation.
 If using Redis, we recommend to run a local Redis instance next to your PHP workers.
+* [Kubernetes Fluentd](https://github.com/upmc-enterprises/kubernetes-fluentd) - Kubernetes Logger is designed to take all of the logs from your containers and system and forward them to a central location.
+Today this can be a S3 bucket in AWS or a ElasticSearch cluster (or both).

 ## Tutorials
 * [Kubernetes Nginx Ingress controller](https://crondev.com/kubernetes-nginx-ingress-controller/) - Ingress is the built‑in Kubernetes load‑balancing framework for HTTP traffic.
 With Ingress, you control the routing of external traffic.